Child health and nutrition in Africa: Deficiency in essential nutrients and micronutrients

+The prevalence of malnutrition and related health conditions among children in Africa leads to a plethora of diseases that impact the child and their development.
 Given that vitamin A is critical for proper functioning of the visual system and for maintaining immune defences, its deficiency remains a public health issue.
 An estimated 250,000 to 500,000 children deficient in vitamin A become blind every year, half of them dying within 12 months of losing their sight.
 This deficiency accounts for 350 million cases of blindness and 670,000 deaths globally (WHO, 2001).
 In Africa alone, it contributes to 23 per cent of child deaths.
 In 2009, the prevalence of low serum retinol, associated with vitamin A deficiency, was 37.7 per cent in Ethiopia, 49 per cent in the Congo, and 42 per cent in Madagascar.
 The immediate causes of this deficiency are the low rates of consumption of animal products, the poor bioavailability of vitamin A in cereal-based diets, the consumption of green leaves with low lipid content, and an increased bodily demand for vitamin A owing to the infections that frequently affect African children (Manga, 2011).

-There are equally disturbing levels of zinc deficiencies and this has seriously adverse effects on growth, the risk and severity of infections, as well as the level of immune function.
+There are equally disturbing levels of zinc deficiencies which has extreme adverse effects on growth, the risk and severity of infections, as well as the level of immune function.
 Although the actual prevalence is unclear, zinc deficiency is recognized as one of the main risk factors for morbidity and mortality.
 It contributes to over 450,000 deaths per year among children under 5 years, particularly in sub-Saharan Africa.
 It affected 57 per cent of children under 5 in Senegal, 72 per cent in Burkina Faso, and 41.5 per cent in Nigeria in 2004.
 The main causes of this deficiency in children are a lack of zinc-rich easily absorbed foodstuffs (such as meat, poultry, seafood) and the over-consumption of foodstuffs that inhibit zinc absorption, such as cereals, roots and tubers, which are among Africa's staples.

 Inadequacies in iodine intake on the other hand impair the synthesis of thyroid hormones, which are critical for normal development and proper functioning of the brain and nervous system as well as the conservation of body heat and energy.
 Iodine deficiency causes endemic goitre and cretinism as well as stunting of mental and physical development.
 Globally, 1.6 million people are at risk of iodine deficiency disorders and 50 million children affected by them.
-About 100,000 children are born each year with mental retardation, most of them in Africa.
+About 100,000 children are born each year with intellectual disability, most of them in Africa.
 This is due to the low consumption of iodine-rich foodstuffs (e.g. marine products) and the over-consumption of foodstuffs causing goitre, particularly bitter cassava, which is a staple in Central Africa.